solanmegerssa/pendulum-rob/dev-journal/journal.md

  - serial comm to the uno is working with a simple protocol. i only seem to get 2 decimal precision though...

  ![](./media/serial_com_working.gif)

+ **25/04/2020:**
+ - plan for today: get arduino->pc comm working, implement lqr on arduino, see if hil sim works!